 Selecting an appropriate project management strategy, twinned with effective communication at all levels of the organization, can help companies achieve their goals.
 The choice between classic and agile methodologies defines the way in which project managers approach their projects, which in turn has a significant impact on results.
 It is thus important to understand the strengths and drawbacks of each approach to ensure that the approach you choose helps you execute your project efficiently.

-The Waterfall Methodology is a relatively simple philosophy: define what needs to be done, then do it.
+The waterfall methodology is a relatively simple philosophy: define what needs to be done, then do it.
 The process of deciding on a project’s to-dos depends on the three factors: time, cost and scope, the corners of the so-called project management triangle.

 The balance of these three factors will greatly influence how the project’s deliverables finally look.
 During the project initiation stage (see below), a consensus on the correct balance should be established, then finalized in the planning stage.